syncfusion/blazor-docs/src/charts/chart/events.md

 # Events

-In this section, we have provided the list of events of the Chart component which will be triggered for appropriate Chart actions.
+In this section, we have provided a list of chart component events that will be triggered for appropriate chart actions.

-The events should be provided to the Chart using [`ChartEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html) component.
+The events should be provided to the chart using [`ChartEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html) component.

-> From `v18.4.*`, we have added few additional following events for the Chart component
+> From `v18.4.*`, we have added few additional events for the chart component

 Event Name|
 -----|